MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 </details>

-You can create an API-based message extension using Visual Studio Code and Teams Toolkit CLI.
+You can create an API-based message extension using Visual Studio Code, Teams Toolkit CLI, and Visual Studio.

 <!--# [Developer Portal for Teams](#tab/developer-portal-for-teams)